CRE FinOps Blog

 Read PostQ1 2026 Vacancy Rates: What They Mean for Your CAM Calculations

 At 22.4% national office vacancy, the gross-up multiplier on a 95% threshold is 1.30x.
-That means every variable expense error is amplified by 30% before it reaches a tenant statement.
+Every variable expense error is amplified by 30% before it reaches a tenant statement.

-Read PostThe Reconciliation Cover Letter That Prevents Tenant Disputes
+Read PostWrite a Cover Letter That Stops Tenant Disputes

-The cover letter isn't decoration.
-It's the first thing the tenant reads — before the numbers.
-A 300-word letter that explains what changed and why prevents more disputes than a 30-page audit response.
+The cover letter is the first thing the tenant reads.
+A 300-word letter that explains what changed and why stops more disputes than a 30-page audit response.

-Tenant audit firms work on contingency — they get paid only when they find errors.
-That business model means they're looking at every line of your reconciliation with financial incentive to find problems.
+Tenant audit firms work on contingency.
+They get paid only when they find errors.
+That means every line of your reconciliation gets scrutinized by someone with a financial reason to find problems.

 Read PostSB 1103 One Year Later: What California Landlords Have Learned